raspberrypilearning/next-customer-please/en/step_1.md

 </p>

 You will:
-+ Create a shop app with items to buy and a checkout.
++ Create a shop app with items to buy and a checkout
-+ Plan your time to get a simple version working quickly.
++ Plan your time to get a simple version working quickly
-+ Try shops made by others and share your shop so others can try it.
++ Try shops made by others and share your shop so others can try it

 ![](images/example-strip.png)